nafg/reactive/reactive-web-demo/src/main/resources/site/web/JsEventStream.md

 *   Javascript expressions have type `JsExp[T <: JsTypes.JsAny]`.
 Subclasses of `JsExp` include
     `JsLiteral`, `JsIdent`, `JsRaw` (there are others as well).
-All take a type parameter that indicates what the javascript type of the expression will be after it's evaluated. `JsExp` defines a `render` method that returns the javascript it represents as a `String`.
+All take a type parameter that indicates what the javascript type of the expression will be after it’s evaluated. `JsExp` defines a `render` method that returns the javascript it represents as a `String`.
 *   Many scala values can be converted into javascript with the `$` postfix operator.
 For instance, `"A string".$` yields a `JsLiteral[JsString]`, and `'symbol.$[JsString]` yields a `JsIdent[JsString]` named `symbol`.